nadiahpk/inferring-undiscovered-species-extinctions/README.md

 ## About the repository

 The diagram below gives an overview of the directory structure, and highlights important data and results files.
-The plants database can be found in `merged.csv`, and the input to the model in `first last detns final.csv`.
+The Singapore plants database can be found in `merged.csv`, and the input to the model in `first last detns final.csv`.
 The method and results for classical and Bayesian inference can be found in the `classical` and `mcmc` directories, respectively.

 ![repository structure](https://raw.githubusercontent.com/nadiahpk/inferring-undiscovered-species-extinctions/master/repo_structure.png)